Best practices for creating a data model

 | Error | Cause | Effect | Solution |

-| ------------------------- | ----------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| -------------------------------- | -------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-| No link to the form | Forgot to set the "Data model key" in the component. | The data is not saved (the field is empty after refresh). | Set the key in the component properties by entering the exact field key from the data model.
-After saving the form, the component will save its value to that field, and on startup it will retrieve the existing value from the model. |
+| No link to the form | The "Data model key" was forgotten to be set in the component. | Data is not saved (the field is empty after refresh). | Set the key in the component properties by entering the exact field key from the data model.
+After saving the form, the component will save its value to that field, and on launch it will retrieve the existing value from the model. |

-| Typos and name mismatches | Manually typing names in the "Data model key" option. | The component will not connect to the correct field in the data model - the value will not be saved to the model. | "Use the copy icon next to the key in the data model. |
+| Typos and naming inconsistencies | Manually entering names in the "Data model key" option. | The component will not connect to the correct field in the data model - the value will not be saved to the model. | "Use the copy icon next to the key in the data model. |

-| Incorrect use of arrays | Omitting index notation (e.g. `products.price`). | The syntax without \[] or an index is incorrect and will cause an error preventing the form from running. | In repeating sections, use the notation `products[].price`. |
+| Incorrect use of arrays | Omitting index notation (e.g. `products.price`). | Syntax without \[] or an index is incorrect and will cause an error that prevents the form from running. | In repeating sections, use the notation `products[].price`. |

 | Invisible data model | No artifact in the application. | The model has not been initialized. | Use the "Initialize data model" button in the application's "Data model" tab. |